 A spare is not quite as good as a strike, but is still a great way to play a frame.
 Spares are when you knock down all ten pins in two consecutive balls.
 The spare counts as ten points, in addition to any points scored on the next throw.

-Getting a big group together to play ten pin bowling is a lot of fun and a 9 seater car hire might help get your group to the venue on time.
 It will also give some extra time for team building/planning.
 We picked a car hire Bristol Airport website last time out as I had a few pickups to do and its generally cheaper at an airport.
+Continue reading